Mohamed Hendouf: Early career

 Hendouf started Kickboxing at 20 years old and became pro only 2 years later in August 2013 winning his debut fight with an impressive high kick knockout against Soufiane Mouelhi.

 Hendouf faced Olivier Lagarigue at the January 21, 2017 La Nuit Des Gladiateurs event, in his first fight of the year.
 He won the fight by decision.
 Hendouf next faced the two-weight WAKO world champion Chingiz Allazov at Victory – ACB KB9: Showdown in Paris on March 25, 2017.
 He lost the fight by unanimous decision.
 Hendouf faced Bilal Loukili at La Nuit Des Titans 4 on May 13, 2017, in his third fight of the year.
 He won the fight by decision.
 Hendouf faced Abdellah Ezbiri at Tiger Night on September 4, 2017.
 He lost the fight by decision.

 Hendouf made his Glory of Heroes debut against Han Wenbao at Glory of Heroes: Chengdu on January 6, 2018.
 He won the fight by decision.
-Hendouf was then booked to face Tie Yinghua for the vacant Glory of Heroes]-67kg title at Glory of Heroes: Guangzhou on January 13, 2018.
+Hendouf was then booked to face Tie Yinghua for the vacant Glory of Heroes]-67 kg title at Glory of Heroes: Guangzhou on January 13, 2018.
 He lost the fight by decision, after an extra round was fought.

 After failing to capture the Glory of Heroes title, Hendouf returned to the French kickboxing circuit, where he first faced Sayfullah Khambakhadov at the March 17, 2018, La Nuit Des Titans event.
 He won the fight by decision.
 Hendouf was next booked to face Charles Francois at The Main Event 6 on March 30, 2018.
 He won the fight by a first-round knockout.
 Hendouf extended his winning streak to four fights with decision victories against Yvan Naccari at Le Choc Des Gladiateurs on July 22, 2018 and Andrei Ostrovanu at World Fighting League on September 22, 2018.